BogdanCatalin-Iacob/Mountain-Hiker/README.md

 ## Features

 -   ### Existing Features
-    - FIND AN EVENT button on the index.html page opens up the events.html page.
+    - FIND EVENT button on the index.html page opens up the events.html page.
     - Modal form pop-up when Event is selected on events.html
     - Contact Form - This can be completed on the contact.html page and used in order to contact the organisation with any queries users may have.